What positions exist at camp?

 How much do camp staff get paid, and how often?
 Are there other benefits?

-The starting salary for new counselors in 2022 is $315 per week.
-Depending on your position and your experience, you can expect to be paid $315- $400 per week to work at camp for most positions.
-An additional $150 bonus will be given to staff who are lifeguards.
+The starting salary for new counselors in 2023 is $350 per week.
+Depending on your position and your experience, you can expect to be paid $350- $450 per week to work at camp for most positions.
+An additional $250 bonus will be given to staff who are lifeguards.
+Returning cabin counselors also get a bonus at the end of the summer if they work the entire season.
 Salaries are paid once per session (4 times a summer) via check or direct deposit.
 Working at camp also covers your cost of food, housing, and laundry for the summer!
 Additional benefits include dietary accommodation and providing small stipends for staff seeking assistance with travel costs.